rcbertpattinscns/test_for_tumblr_retrieve/README.md

 Usage:
 ./tumblr.php [--skip-cert-verify] -u username -p password -b blog [-c conversation] [-f filename] [-s] [-d YYYYMMDD] [-r [req/sec]]
 ```
+There two ways to fetch conversations:

+New easy way is to specify username, password, blog and partner by username

-First, run the script just with your Tumblr username, password and the URL for the specific blog **without** the ".tumblr.com" portion.
+Old way is to run script first only with your Tumblr username, password and the URL for the specific blog **without** the ".tumblr.com" portion.
 (The blog must be associated with your Tumblr account.)

 You will get a list of all available conversations, which will appear as follows: